GreanBeetle/upwork-clone/README.md

 ## Other active features and functionality

 * Users may navigate between six pages.
-Home, Projects, Login (modal window), Sign Up (modal window), Get Started, Admin (currently accessible by all users).
+Home.
+Projects.
+Login and Sign up (modal windows).
+Get Started (no functionality).
+Admin (currently accessible by all users).
-* List available projects.
+* List projects on project page.
+* Display project detail on project detail page.
+* Display projects on Admin page.
 * Allow Admin to add project.
 * Allow Admin to edit project.
+* Allow Admin to delete project.

 ## Planned features and functionality

-* Implement Delete Project functionality.
-Put this on the admin page.
-* Implement Post Job functionality.
+* Update styling so that 'post job is always visible'.
+* Allow user to post project.
-* Require Sign In to Post Job.
+* Require user login to post job.
-* Display USERNAME when user is signed in.
+* Display USERNAME when user is logged in.
 * Add protected routing.
 * Restrict access to Admin page.
 Assign Admin privileges to single user email/password, e.g. mine.
 * Create user profile page.